HYPERTTP/Django/README.md

 4) Download the project and paste it in env folder on desktop
 5) Change director to env using “cd env”
 6) Activate the virtual environment by typing in terminal “source bin/activate”
-7) Install All dependencies listed in dependencies folder using command “python3 -m pip install xyz123”
+7) Install All dependencies listed in dependencies file using command “python3 -m pip install xyz123”
 8) Now cd to the project folder using “cd foldername”
 9) Make and apply the migrations using “python3 manage.py makemigrations” and “python3